Tupi war with Tapuia

 Brazil becomes an independent country

 In the 1750s, Portugal’s kings threw out the Jesuits and took over the huge plantations and ranches that the Jesuits controlled.
 Then in 1808 the King of Portugal moved to Brazil for years, running away from Napoleon.

 The British defeated Napoleon in 1815, and the King of Portugal moved back to Portugal in 1821.
 He left his son, Pedro, in charge in Brazil.
 Prince Pedro then fought a war against his father for independence and became Emperor Pedro of Brazil.
 So Brazil was an independent country, but still ruled by European settlers.

 German immigration to Brazil

 To build up the population, Emperor Pedro encouraged people to move to Brazil from Germany, and many did, especially after the European revolutions of 1848.
-But a lot of Brazilians hated Emperor Pedro, and he quit in 1831, leaving regents to rule in the name of his 5 year old son, Pedro II.
-When he grew up Pedro II built clean water systems, sewage systems, and railroads.
+But a lot of Brazilians hated Emperor Pedro.
+He quit in 1831, leaving regents to rule in the name of his 5 year old son, Pedro II.
+When Pedro II grew up, he built clean water systems, sewage systems, and railroads.

 When did Brazil finally end slavery?

 But even after independence, and even after the United States’ Civil War freed African-Americans in the United States, Brazil’s government still insisted that slavery was the way to go.
 Many American slave-holders moved to Brazil after they lost the war, so they could keep on owning and abusing people.

 United States Civil War